goware/superr/README.md

 emitted by your application against the standard set of errors.

-The stdlib provides most of these capabilities for us, however, the main challenge is you can't do `fmt.Errorf("%w: %w", ErrBasicAuthError, appErr)`, which is invalid.
+The stdlib provides most of these capabilities for us, however, the main challenge is you can't do `fmt.Errorf("%w: %w", ErrBasicAuthError, appErr)`, (this is invalid).
 This is where superr comes in, where you would use `superr.New(ErrBasicAuthError, appErr)` which defines a nested error composed of both `ErrBasicAuthError` and `appErr` values.
+There are other benefits superr provides as well -- check out the source and tests for more tricks.

 ## Example